ABOUT CYNTHIA SAUER WEST M.A. and Ed. M. Columbia University B.A. University of Tennessee

 In my earlier years, I played competitive tennis and enjoyed a decade as a teaching pro.
 I am a Life Member of the United Tennis Association, International Tennis Hall of Fame, and a certified professional with the Professional Tennis Registry.

-When I’m not tutoring and writing, you can find me spending time with family and friends, photographing, volunteering for the Disabled Veterans of America and BNP Paribas, Indian Wells tennis tournament, biking and hiking, and traveling far and near.
+When I’m not tutoring and writing, you can find me photographing, bikng and hiking, traveling far and near, and volunteering for the Disabled Veterans of America, and the BNP Paribas, Indian Wells tennis tournament.
+I am also currently on the Board of The Palm Springs Writers Guild.